 Your doctor may ask you to eat a light meal or not eat for 3 to 4 hours before the test, because the test can cause nausea and vomiting.

-Do not wear facial makeup during the test so the electrodes can attach to the skin.
+Do not wear facial makeup or lotion during the test so the electrodes can attach to the skin.

 If you normally wear glasses, contact lenses, or hearing aids, bring them to the test.